 As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the Center entered into an interest rate swap agreement for a portion of its variable rate debt.
-The agreement provides for the Center to receive interest from the counterparty at LIBOR, plus 2.85%, and to pay interest to the counterparty at a fixed rate of 4.31% on notional amounts of \$3,335,291 and \$3,553,521 at January 31, 2020 and 2019, respectively.
+The agreement provides for the Center to receive interest from the counterparty at LIBOR, plus 2.85%, and to pay interest to the counterparty at a fixed rate of 4.31% on notional amounts of \$3,107,262 and \$3,335,291 at January 31, 2021 and 2020, respectively.
 Under the agreement, the Center pays or receives the net interest amount monthly, with the monthly settlements included in interest expense.

 This interest rate swap is recognized on the balance sheets at its fair value.
-Changes in the fair value of the swap is reported as nonoperating changes in net assets on the statement of operations and changes in net assets.
-At January 31, 2019, the fair value of the swap reflected an asset of \$122,050.
-At January 31, 2020, the fair value of the swap reflected a liability of \$24,452.
+Changes in the fair value of the swap are reported as nonoperating changes in net assets on the statement of operations and changes in net assets.
+The fair value of the swap reflected a liability of \$93,976 and \$24,452 at January 31, 2021 and 2020, respectively.